-Trisha Price, CPO at Pendo, shares key insights from her 20 years of experience in financial services and technology to highlight everything you need to know to drive a successful product-led strategy.
+Trisha Price, Chief Product Officer at Pendo, shares key insights from her 20 years of experience in financial services and technology to highlight everything you need to know to drive a successful product-led strategy.
 She covers everything from focusing on the customer experience to building the internal culture you need to be successful.
 (Spoiler alert – product led requires outcome focused product practice.)

 In this webinar, Trisha covers:

 - The ins and outs of being product-led

 - How to set new product launches up for success